Watch closely and explain frequently: Liberia's Ebola lessons

 FIRST RUNNING, NOW REPORTING

-Liberian health reports reviewed by Reuters show the behaviour of some residents of St. Paul's Bridge was partly behind the explosion in contacts.
+Liberian health reports reviewed by Reuters show the behavior of some residents of St. Paul's Bridge was partly behind the explosion in contacts.

 Among the most notorious incidents was a policewoman, referred to only as "VZ" in official reports, who helped her son skip quarantine.
 In another incident, an Ebola-positive man evaded officials and remained at large until he was stabbed in a robbery in Monrovia's Red Light District, leaving a trail of police officers and gangsters at risk of contamination.